cisco-262/NOC-FOR-FGT/docs/README.md

 - Trusted certificate fingerprint information where applicable
 - FortiGate passwords in the iOS Keychain

-NOC for FGT does **not** require:
+FortiGate NOC Monitor does **not** require:

-- A separate NOC for FGT cloud account for direct monitoring
+- A separate FortiGate NOC Monitor cloud account for direct monitoring
 - A cloud relay for direct device access
 - Uploading FortiGate credentials to an OpsHome service for direct monitoring

 Backup exports are designed not to include passwords, OTP codes, session cookies, CSRF tokens, or other authentication secrets.

-Optional App Lock can use Face ID, Touch ID, or device passcode through Apple's local device authentication APIs to help protect access to saved devices and monitoring data.
+Local-first Security Security can use Face ID, Touch ID, or device passcode through Apple's local device authentication APIs to help protect access to saved devices and monitoring data.

 Read the complete [Privacy Policy](https://fgt.opshome.run/privacy.html).

 ### Monitoring Scope and Limitations

-NOC for FGT is a mobile monitoring companion.
+FortiGate NOC Monitor is a mobile monitoring companion.
 It does not replace:

 - FortiGate administration tools
 - FortiManager